-May 23: Cheyanne Helms, junior in anthropology and pre-medicine, is the third Kansas State University student to be awarded a summer Gilman International Scholarship.
+May 23: Cheyanne Helms, junior in anthropology and pre-medicine, is the third Kansas State University student to be awarded a Gilman International Scholarship for Summer 2018.
 Helms will travel to the Dominican Republic as a volunteer for Deportes Para La Vida, a summer camp for youth development and part of the DREAM Project.
 Read the full release here.

 May 17: Jayden Meyer, sophomore in agricultural economics, is one of 10 U.S. students selected as a Cargill Global Scholar.
 The U.S. scholars join more than 60 scholars from Brazil, China, India, Indonesia and Russia.
 Meyer will receive annual scholarships for up to two years, attend a three-day leadership seminar with other U.S. scholars in Minneapolis in June, and attend Cargill's global leadership seminar with Cargill executives and scholars from around the world.
 In addition, a Cargill mentor will help him with his academic and professional goals.
 Read the full release here.